microsoft/DNS-Challenge/README.md

 ```
 git clone https://github.com/microsoft/DNS-Challenge DNS-Challenge
 ```
-4. Edit **noisyspeech_synthesizer.cfg** to include the paths to clean speech and noise directories.
-Also, specify the paths to the destination directories and store logs.
+4. Edit **noisyspeech_synthesizer.cfg** to specify the required parameters described in the file and include the paths to clean speech, noise and impulse response related csv files.
+Also, specify the paths to the destination directories and store the logs.
 5. Create dataset
 ```
-python noisyspeech_synthesizer_multiprocessing.py
+python noisyspeech_synthesizer_singleprocess.py
 ```

 ## Citation: